Obitrim/tip-calculator/README.md

 # tip-calculator
-simple to calculate tips at restaurants.
+simple app to calculate tips at restaurants.
 Currently for Ghanaians.
 Expansion to come soon